mg86837242/the-mobile-hour/README.md

 # The Mobile Hour

-An e-commerce website created for schoolwork.
+A very basic e-commerce website created for schoolwork.
 The website is built by using vanilla JavaScript, HTML, CSS and fetch API.
 The website features database integration, RESTful API integration, and basic authentication.

 For demonstration purposes, screenshots of wireframing and Figma prototyping can be found in [this Google Docs file](https://docs.google.com/document/d/e/2PACX-1vSYzZD_uASKbKKmuOrPQBfxw_pfwT8zZmTSL7K1DPHrSFyESnXmLQ-rxYaHdjzbYEOsJxOisUAY7gZa/pub).

+For deployed version of this webite, check the [deployment section](#3-deployment).

 ## 1. Usage